The Human Truth Foundation

 q=194.

-In terms of its immunizations take-up, Nigeria ranks 5th-worst in the world.
+When it comes to its immunizations take-up, Nigeria comes 5th-worst in the world.